Last updated November 18, 2025

 Running into issues with host validation?
 Specify the server name explicitly:

-client.get("http://localhost:8000/my-endpoint", SERVER_NAME="mydomain")
+client.get("http://localhost:8000/my-endpoint", SERVER_NAME="localhost")

 And that’s it: a direct way to play with Django endpoints in your local environment.